millerama17/association-analysis/README.md

-# Association Analysis Knowledge Imbalance on Wikidata
+# Knowledge gap discovery: A case study of Wikidata

 This project is created in order to fulfill the implementation of Gap Property In Wikidata.